Psychedelic renaissance: A status update on psychedelics and MDMA in therapy

 There is one going on psychedelic renaissance in academia and in mental health care.
 Prestigious institutions around the world are now getting involved in this field, which has become one billion industry with a number of listed companies.

 Psychedelics are on the agenda at countless conferences.
-For the first time, the international IEDTA conference, which includes methods such as EFT, ISTDP and AEDP, will have a separate program item on psychedelics.
+For the first time, the international IEDTA conference, which includes methods such as EFT, ISTDP and AEDP, had a separate program item on psychedelics.

 Psychedelic renaissance in clinical practice